alchemyplatform/alchemy-sdk-js/docs-md/README.md

 main();
 ```

-### API Differences
+### SDK vs API Differences

 The NFT API in the SDK standardizes response types to reduce developer friction, but note this results in some
-differences with the Alchemy REST endpoints:
+differences compared to the Alchemy REST endpoints:

 - Some methods have different naming that the REST API counterparts in order to provide a consistent API interface (
   e.g. `getNftsForOwner()` is `alchemy_getNfts`, `getOwnersForNft()` is `alchemy_getOwnersForToken`).
 - SDK standardizes to `omitMetadata` parameter (vs. `withMetadata`).
 - Standardization to `pageKey` parameter for pagination (vs. `nextToken`/`startToken`)
 - Empty `TokenUri` fields are omitted.
-- Token ID is always normalized to an integer string on `BaseNft` and `Nft.
+- Token ID is always normalized to an integer string on `BaseNft` and `Nft`.
 - Some fields omitted in the REST response are included in the SDK response in order to return an `Nft` object.
 - Some fields in the SDK's `Nft` object are named differently than the REST response.